department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 #### For synchronous submissions

-If there's no lag time between the user submitting the form and us receiving the form in a system of record, do these 2 things on your form confirmation page:
+If there's no lag time between when someone submits the form and when VA receives it in a system of record, do these 2 things on your form confirmation page:
 - Show a success message confirming that the submission was successful and we've received the form, like "You've submitted your form"
 - In the What to expect section, tell the user about the next notification we'll send (in this case, that should be an email confirming we've received their form)

 #### For asynchronous submissions

-If there's a lag time between the user submitting the form and us receiving the form in a system of record, do these 2 things on the form confirmation page:
+If there's a lag time between when someone submits the form and when VA receives it in a system of record, do these 2 things on the form confirmation page:
 - Show a success message message confirming only that the submission is in progress, like "Your form submission is in progress" — explain that we'll send an email to confirm when we've received the form and an estimate for how long that will take
 - In the What to expect section, tell the user about the next notifications we'll send (in this case, an email confirming the submission is in progress and then a second email confirming when we've received their form)